All Episodes

 He can't run on this record.

-And somebody off camera says, Where is your plan?
+And somebody off camera says, where is your plan?

-Well, where's my plan?
+Where's my plan?

-Where am I where is my Plan.
+Where is my plan?

 And it was on the floor.